Automatic Signboard Detection and Localization in Densely Populated Developing Cities: Materials and Methods

 \subsubsection{Object Region Extractor}

-\textbf{Object Region Extractor (ORE)} method extracts each class objects (signboard) and background (non-signboard) regions from an image without the need of any manual labeling.
-Initially, it takes an image and its signboard labeling details as input.
+\textbf{Object Region Extractor (ORE)} method extracts each class objects (signboard) and background (non-signboard) regions from an image without the need of any additional manual labeling.
+This algorithm takes an image and its signboard labeling details (manual bounding box annotation for signboard localization model training) as input.
 Then, we extend labelled bounding box range by 10 pixels on both dimensions so that we can crop signboard regions appropriately.
 To build signboard class images, we just crop out the labelled bounding box range from each image using corresponding xmin, xmax, ymin and ymax values.
 After that, we collect non-signboard images using sliding window method.
-Here, size of each window is $224\times224$ and we slide every position on an image and verify whether the covered area is overlapped with any labelled bounding box range or not.
-If a sliding window block does not belong to any labelled bounding box range of signboard class, then we crop out this block from the image and save it as non-signboard image.
+Here, size of each window is $224\times224$ and we slide every window position on an image by 1 pixel, so that we can verify whether the covered area is overlapped with any labelled bounding box range or not.
+If a sliding window block does not belong to any labelled bounding box range of signboard class, it indicates that current window block is on non-signboard portion of the image.
+And then we crop out this block from the image and save it as non-signboard image.
 Using ORE method, we have created 20000 signboard and non-signboard images.
-In \textbf{Figure \ref{fig:ORE}}, we show signboard \& non-signboard class sample generation from an original image based on ORE method.
+In \textbf{Figure \ref{fig:ORE}}, we show a sample signboard \& non-signboard class generation from an original image based on ORE method.